Code-Institute-Submissions/proj2_moviefinder/README.md

 2. When I want to find out more about the movie, I can click on the "Movie Button" and it will direct me to the movie's IMDB page on a new window.
 3. When I perform a search with no value inserted into the search form, I will see an error message that asks me to enter a value into the search form.
 4. When I perform a search with less than 3 characters, I am not able to do the search and will be asked to input a value with more than 3 characters or more.
+5. When I perform a search which returns no results, I am informed that no movies with the title can be found.
+6. On the search results, I can find the information of the name, director, IMDB rating, awards information, release year and plot summary of the movie.

 ## Testing